TRaSH-Guides/Guides/includes/cf-descriptions/dv-webdl.md

 <!-- markdownlint-disable MD041 MD036-->
 **DV (WEBDL)**<br>

-The `DV (WEBDL)` custom format serves two important purposes:

-- It ensures that the most compatible HDR formats are prioritized
-- It excludes WEB-sourced Dolby Vision releases without an HDR base layer (DV Profile 5)

-**When to use:** If not every device accessing your media server supports Dolby Vision, you should add the `DV (WEBDL)` custom format to prevent compatibility issues.
+If ^^**NOT**^^ every device accessing your media server supports Dolby Vision, add the DV (WEBDL) custom format to ensure maximum compatibility with your setup.
+Preventing playback issues on devices that don't fully support Dolby Vision.

---8<-- "includes/cf-descriptions/apply-10000.md"
 <!-- markdownlint-enable MD041 MD036-->